siteslave/mydatepicker-th/README.md

   * the string must be in the same format as the __dateFormat__ option is.
 For example '2016-06-26'
   * the object must be in the IMyDate format.
 For example: {year: 2016, month: 6, day: 26}

+[Here](https://github.com/kekeh/mydatepicker/wiki/Initialize-with-selDate-attribute) is an example on how to use this attribute.

 ### defaultMonth attribute

 If __selDate__ is not specified, when the datepicker is opened, it will